jagi/meteor-astronomy/README.md

 ## Changelog

-Changelog can be found in the HISTORY.md file.
+Changelog can be found in [this file](https://github.com/jagi/meteor-astronomy/wiki/Changelog).

 ## Examples